conormgomes/liatrio-exercise/README.md

 Went back a bit to better understand how Docker builds/images/containers work before I start writing my actions .yaml file.

 Have enough knowledge from YouTube to attempt it.
 So far I can build and push to Docker Hub automatically.
 Now I hope that it passes the tests.

+**4/18/24**

+Goal today is to refine the GitHub actions to correctly label Docker image versions and also to behave differently on a main branch push vs a manual run.
+I also need to figure out why all 7 tests are failing with an ECONNREFUSED.